FlorianRappl/kras/README.md

-  -d, --dir     Sets the base directory of the server, by default ...   [string] --cert        Sets the certificate of the server, by default ...      [string] --key         Sets the key of the server, by default ...              [string]
+  -d, --dir     Sets the base directory of the server, by default ...   [string] --cert        Sets the certificate of the server, by default ...      [string] --key         Sets the key of the server, by default ...              [string] --skip-api    Sets the management API to be inaccessible              [toggle]
 ```

 The `.krasrc` is a simple JSON format.
 An example is the following configuration: